Twarner491/TeddyWarner.org/docs/Projects/MillingWorflow.md

     `Chip Load`

     :  The thickness of offcut 'chips' removed with each flute per revolution of the endmill.
 Maximum chip load is typically provided by the endmill's manufacturer, based upon the tool's characteristics.
 Finding a balance between chip load extremes is crucial for the safety of you and your machine.
 While larger chip loads yield shorter machine time, they also put greater forces on your endmill, potentially pushing the bit towards its point of rupture.
 On the other hand, smaller chip loads increase machine time, while expelling waste and heat from the tool at a slower pace, thus risking overheating and potential fire.
-Safe chip load values usually fall between *0.001"* & *0.010"*.
+Safe chip load values usually fall between <span class="in">*0.001"* & *0.010"*</span><span class="mm"><i>0.0254mm</i> & <i>0.254mm</i></span>.

         <center>